 The Society is required to hold a Countercyclical Buffer (CCYB) dependent on the geographical breakdown of its assets.
 It is set by individual countries and is designed to limit excessive credit growth.
 As the Society is wholly located in the UK, the UK element of the CCYB is set by the Financial Policy Committee (FPC) and can range from 0% to 2.5%.
-At 31 December 2019 it was 1.0%.
-The Society's CCYB requirement is £417k.
+At 31 December 2020 it was 0.0%, following the reduction from 1.0% in March 2020, in response to the Covid-19 pandemic.

 Additionally, as with other UK financial institutions, the Society is required to hold a Capital Conservation Buffer (CCOB), which can be used to absorb losses during periods of economic and financial stress, to avoid breaching minimum capital requirements.
-The CCOB is also set as a percentage of RWA's and at 31 December 2019 was 2.5%.
-The Society's CCOB requirement is £1,042k.
+The CCOB is also set as a percentage of RWA's and at 31 December 2020 was 2.5%.
+The Society's CCOB requirement is £1.15m.